skalb/skalb.github.com/source/_posts/2012-04-16-creating-a-document-sharing-site-with-meteor-js.markdown

   Backbone.history.start pushState: true
 ```

 Basically this will store the document_id into the Meteor session whenever the user navigates to a URL or form /:document_id.
-If you’re not familar with Backbone, don’t worry about this, or read up at <a href="http://backbonejs.org/">http://backbonejs.org/</a>
+If you’re not familar with Backbone, don’t worry about this, or read up at [http://backbonejs.org/](http://backbonejs.org/)

 We are also using Meteor.startup again here but for a different purpose.
 On the client side it will run after DOM is loaded every time.
 I think it would be more clear if this method didn’t mean different things based on context.